ohduran/ohduran.github.io/_posts/2018-12-28-of-reading.markdown

 But whom do I get answers from?
 Well, from the book itself!
 You're on a quest to put together a corpus of knowledge that is as close to reality as possible, and that means that it *has to make sense*.
 Exposing your thoughts and ideas, meaning putting their [skin in the game](/skin-in-the-game), is what makes them valuable, robust.

 Afterwards, you must focus on those parts that do not make sense.
-You can ask questions like 'Are Trump voters racists?'.
-And realise that it's statistically improbable: they're simply too many; some must have voted Obama in 2012.
+For instance, you can ask questions like 'Are Trump voters racists?'.
+And realise that it's statistically improbable: they're simply too many; [some must have voted Obama in 2012](https://www.nytimes.com/2016/11/15/upshot/how-did-trump-win-over-so-many-obama-voters.html).
 So the model of reality that considers all Trump voters racists is probably wrong.
 You need to be humble enough to acknowledge when your models of reality are wrong, because the easiest person to fool is yourself.

 Have a map of the books that you want to read, and follow it.
 If you like reading, then you're going to be bombarded with reading lists that of course are other people's; it's up to you to decide whether these recommendations make sense in the grand scheme of things, and whether they get you closer to where you want to go.
 Decide whether you want to read the books you're recommended, and be conscious about your goals.